The truth about puppies for sale from puppy farms

 Thinking about buying a puppy - please consider carefully.

 Meet mum.
-Of course you probably wouldn't have seen her if you bought from a dealer of puppy farm.
+Of course, you probably wouldn't have seen her if you bought from a dealer of puppy farm.

 The lucrative trade of puppy farming has spread across the UK although the hotspots are Ireland, Wales and parts of Scotland.

 There are huge numbers of all types of pedigree puppies sold through commercial outlets that are reared on puppy farms and supplied either direct through dealers or through retail outlets.
-Puppies are bred on a commercial scale in the most appalling conditions with little or no thought to the welfare of the animals.
+Puppies are bred on a commercial scale in appalling conditions with little or no thought to the welfare of the animals.
 These dogs will be denied all the basic requirements that will ensure a normal healthy human/canine relationship.

 Living quarters for a puppy farm stud or breeding bitch

 Stud dogs and breeding bitches have short lives and many will never see the light of day.
 Imprisoned in dark filthy pens without heating in winter or adequate ventilation in summer, rarely cleaned out so covered in urine and faeces.
 When and if the pens are cleaned, dogs are often kicked into a corner and a hosepipe is turned on them.
-Poor quality often rotting food is thrown into the pens on a random irregular basis, water given when the mood takes.
+Poor quality often rotting food is thrown into the pens on a random irregular basis, water is given when the mood takes.
 Food bowls if they have them are never cleaned.

 Bitches are bred every season including her first when she is totally unequipped to cope with being pregnant being only a baby herself.
 Often the dog or bitch is dragged by its leg or tail to be put into a pen to mate.
 These dogs are never let out, never walked and have little human contact.
 Many near the end of their short lives have such severe muscle wastage that they cannot stand.
 Permanently kept in the dark slowly driven mad.
 Bitches giving birth to litter after litter, teats hanging down to the ground her body emaciated because everything has been drained from her.
-She has no skills to pass on to her pups, she never had chance to learn any from her own mum, but then she wouldn’t have time as they will be taken away form her at 4 weeks to be transported and sold for large sums of money.
+She has no skills to pass on to her pups, she never had a chance to learn any from her own mum, but then she wouldn’t have time as they will be taken away from her at 4 weeks to be transported and sold for large sums of money.

 Stud dogs and breeding bitches will be unlikely to be seen by a vet – too expensive and it would give away the game.
 If they become too sick or past their best they will be disposed of – not humanely of course as that costs money.
 Many are clubbed to death, poisoned, shot or drowned.
 They are the lucky ones, others are just left to starve to death.
 Small thanks for all the money they have made for the puppy farmer.